 We are passing on our experience, together with a risk assessment, to the Rector's Office and the university as a whole.
 We do this for every client in the course of our day-to-day work.
 We constantly remind people that the need for help following the events in December can occur at any time, and not just immediately after they happened; it can be triggered by anything and at any time, even 20 years after the event.
 The Probation and Mediation Service is here at all times and in all parts of the country for those who feel victimised.
-Our task is to listen to everyone who needs it, even over an extended period of time, and help them find someone else who can provide help for their specific problem.
+Our task is to listen to everyone who needs it, even over an extended period of time, and help them find someone else who can provide help for their specific is a graduate of the Faculty of Education of Charles University, where she studied special pedagogy, She is currently the head of the Prague regional branch of the Probation and Mediation Service.
+In addition to this, she lectures at the Hussite Theological Faculty of Charles University and acts as a crisis interventionist.
+Together with her team, she was involved in helping many people who were affected by the shooting at the Faculty of Arts on 21 December 2023.

-Jana Mottlová, PhD
+Jana Mottiová.
+PhD